 The Bottom Line: Obtaining a Colombia Beneficiary Visa

 Colombia’s beneficiary visa is relatively easy to get with few documents needed.
-But the beneficiary visa requires a relative to obtain a Migrant (M) or Resident (R) visa or a few types of Visitor (V) visa first.
+But the beneficiary visa requires a relative to first obtain a Migrant (M) or Resident (R) visa or a few types of Visitor (V) visa.

 The visa costs in Colombia are lower than in many other countries in Latin America.
 Also, the Colombian visa process is streamlined with online applications and is relatively fast.